Skip to main content

 Three Pillars of System Readiness

 Your body’s capacity to benefit from cognitive peptide therapy rests on three interconnected biological pillars.
 Each must be evaluated to create a clear picture of your internal readiness.
-We can think of these as distinct, yet overlapping, domains of physiological function that create the necessary environment for to take place.
+We can think of these as distinct, yet overlapping, domains of physiological function that create the necessary environment for cognitive enhancement to take place.

 A deficiency in any one of these areas can limit the potential of even the most advanced therapeutic protocol.
 Assessing them provides the roadmap for a truly personalized approach.